 What should I expect in my interview?

 During the interview, you will meet one of our super friendly Future Student Team members, who will ask you questions about your knowledge and experience in your field of interest.
-Alongside chatting about your choices and future career goals, you will also have the opportunity to tour the campus, learn about life at Collarts as a student, meet a few friendly staff and have any questions you may have had answered.
+Alongside chatting about your choices and future career goals, you will also have the opportunity to view our campus tour videos, learn about life at Collarts as a student, and have any questions you may have had answered.

 Cool, how is this different to an audition?

 If you plan on studying the Bachelor of Arts (Music) or Bachelor of Dramatic Arts (Comedy) at Collarts, you will also be asked to complete an audition as well as an interview.
 It is expected of Music Performance applicants that they have a good understanding of their instrument and have basic music theory knowledge, but this will be discussed when we set-up an audition time.

 What is the audition process FOR MUSIC PERFORMANCE?

 Once booked-in, you can audition as one of three things: an instrumentalist, vocalist or as a songwriter.
 You must perform two contrasting, contemporary works of your choice (for example, Punk VS. R&B) or if you are applying for the Songwriter Stream, you must instead audition with two original pieces so we can hear what you're all about.

-Sounds good, but what if I don't live in Victoria right now or I'm super far away?
+Sounds good, but what if I don't live in Victoria right now or PLAN ON STUDYING ONLINE?

 Trust us, you're not alone.
-Many students come from interstate or even overseas as International Students!
-If you live outside of Victoria but would like to apply for one of our courses, we can set up an interview via Skype or phone and can organise an online audition if necessary.
-We also make exceptions for those who live in country Victoria, where travel can take up to two hours or more—just ask our Future Student Team to see what options are available to you.
+Many students study online or come from interstate or even overseas as International Students!
+If you live outside of Victoria but would like to apply for one of our courses, we can set up an interview via Skype, Zoom or phone, and can organise an online audition.
+Typically, we also make exceptions for those who live in country Victoria, where travel can take up to two hours or more—but due to social distancing and current restrictions, all interviews will be happening online anyway.

 What do Collarts look for in the interview and audition?